 A Track Record in Tracking Technologies

-Sensormatic Solutions considered the challenge of how to help stores navigate the new, rapidly changing rules of operating during a public health crisis.
+Beginning in the mid-1990s, ShopperTrak installed sensors in thousands of stores, introducing shopper traffic monitoring and conversion rate analysis.
+It led to new insights about the customer journey as well as permanent changes in how businesses designed and staffed their stores.
+Decades later, Sensormatic Solutions considered the challenge of how to help stores navigate the new, rapidly changing rules of operating during COVID-19.
 Given the cost and risk of using staff to monitor social distancing and occupancy rules, they realized automating these processes could help save lives, reduce anxiety, and protect margins during a vulnerable time.

-Sensormatic Solutions understood time was of the essence.
-They worked quickly alongside Intel to help stores leverage existing sensor and camera platforms to accomplish more complex tasks, such as tracking social distancing, which involves complicated analysis such as recognizing the difference between family groups in proximity and close interactions between strangers.
+Sensormatic Solutions worked quickly alongside Intel to help stores leverage existing sensor and camera platforms to accomplish more complex tasks.
+Using complex analysis, stores could track social distance by recognizing the difference between family groups in proximity and close interactions between strangers.

-While Intel and Sensormatic Solutions had been working on a video AI solution for 18 months, they accelerated the deployment time from months to weeks in light of the pandemic.
+While Intel and Sensormatic Solutions had been working on a video AI solution for 18 months, they accelerated the deployment time in light of the pandemic.
 They leveraged Intel® Vision Technology and Intel® processors designed to aggregate, analyze and run AI models in stores.
-These power Sensormatic Solutions software to provide a dashboard with real-time store insights, staffing suggestions and predictions for customer behavior.
+These power Sensormatic Solutions software provides a dashboard with real-time store insights, staffing suggestions and predictions for customer behavior.

 “As retailers face their new reality as a result of COVID-19, we believe that the industry needs to begin to restore consumer confidence, and that starts with helping to create a safer store environment.”

 Moving from Crisis to Recovery